philippmeisberger/pam-fingerprint/README.md

     ~# apt-get install python-fingerprint libpam-fingerprint

-Add group "dialout" for each user which should be able to use pamfingerprint
+Add group "dialout" for each user which should be able to use PAM Fingerprint

     ~# usermod -a -G dialout <username>
     ~# reboot